About SCU Credit Union

 Deposits are held for one business day.
 If you make a deposit at an ATM before 3:00 P.M. on a business day that we are open, we will consider that day to be the day of your deposit.
 Therefore, your funds will be available the next business day.
 However, if you make a deposit at an ATM after 3:00 P.M. or on a day we are not open, we will consider that the deposit was made on the next business day we are open, and then your funds will be available the following business day.

-The fee for a replacement card if lost or stolen is $25.00.
-The fee for a replacement card if damaged is $10.00.
+The fee for a replacement card, if lost or stolen, is $15.00.

 Certificates of Deposit Questions